I want to know if I have covid-19, should I take the antibody test?

 It is possible to have antibodies present and a positive PCR test (i.e. to have developed an immune response but still have detectable virus).

 A lot of companies are selling home sampling kits for the antibody test.
 Why aren't you providing this service?

 We do recognise the convenience of a home sampling test.
-This is why we offer both at home and in-clic testing by a medical professional.
+This is why we offer both at home and in-clinic testing by a medical professional.
 However, the manufacturer has stressed that the test has only been validated on blood samples taken from a vein.
 We want to assure the accuracy of the test and so will only offer the test via venipuncture (from the vein) until validation studies show that the results are equitable to those obtained from capillary blood (fingerprick test).

 I felt ill a couple of months ago and wonder if this might have been covid-19, could I take the antibody test?

-The antibody test will detect IgG antibodies to covid-19, showing an immune response to covid-19.
+The antibody test for covid-19 will detect IgG antibodies to covid-19, showing an immune response to covid-19.
 The antibody test is very sensitive and specific if taken after 14 days from the start of symptoms: rates of false negative and false positives are low.
 You can read more about test accuracy here.

 Some studies have reported that some people have had covid-19 but do not have a detectable antibody response.
 It may be that a different part of the immune system has cleared the virus.
 These are small studies and we need to know more.